Genealogical Record of the Descendants of Alexander Stewart of Balcastle (1756-1826)

 Although all of this is circumstantial evidence, it did suggest that Alexander 'Merchant Sandy' Stewart was the son of Alexander Stewart and Isobel Scott of Balcastle, Borenich.
 The breakthrough came from the will of Robert Stewart of Beckwith.
 Robert and his wife Helen (Ellen) Stewart can be traced back to Balcastle in Blair Atholl, and Robert's will which is dated April 1842 names "my brothers John Stewart, Alexander Stewart and James Stewart" as executors.
 In 1842 there were only two Alexander Stewarts who were old enough to be Robert's brother.
 One was Alexander Stewart of Balchapel and Beckwith, who was married to Robert's sister Elizabeth.
 His parents were Neil Stewart and Janet Fraser of Croftcarnach, Blair Atholl parish, and they did not have a son named Robert.
 So, by elimination, 'Merchant Sandy' must have been Robert's brother.
 There is additional supporting evidence that 'Merchant Sandy' had a brother John as he is mentioned in connection with the timber mills that were built by 'Merchant Sandy's' sons in Waba.

 Alexander died in 1892 and his memorial inscription at the Kennedy Cemetery, Beckwith, reads "Alexander Stewart 1792-1892.
-His wife Elizabeth Douglass, natives of Perthshire.
+His wife Elizabeth Douglass.
+Natives of Perthshire.
 Their son Alexander and daughter Elizabeth.
 STEWART".

 -